-Neither law nor equity compels individuals to speak.
-The law takes pains to avoid coercing people to communicate propositions they do not believe to be true.
+Neither law nor equity compels men and women to speak.
+The law takes particular pains to avoid coercing or motivating people to communicate propositions they do not believe to be true.
 It makes all sorts of accommodations to silence.
 Most dramatically, our fundamental law and constitutions secure the right to silence in both criminal and civil contexts.
 Less dramatically, but no less importantly, the law secures liberties of silence and powers to act without speaking, preferring to draw inferences rather than force people to face the trilemma among saying something they don't believe, paying the cost for speaking the truth, or suffering loss for remaining silent.
 When in doubt, the law privileges silence.